geeekpi/RPB-HAT/README.md

 #### Install package's for script.
 #### check if wiringPi package has been installed, if not, install it.
 * sudo apt-get -y update
-* sudo apt-get -y install wiringPi
+* sudo apt-get -y install wiringPi chkconfig
 #### Just download it from https://github.com/geeekpi/RPB.git by:
 * cd ~
 * git clone https://github.com/geeekpi/RPB.git